NokNokMLS/BigDoorWyamBlog/input/posts/2019-03-16-the-digest-17th-march-2019.md

 **Nazi Art/ LGBT Base Booster - Warsaw/ En Garde - Krakow/ Statue Scrapped - Gdansk/ Stupid Stabbing - Wroclaw/ Praying for Parking - Lodz/ Poland in Nato/ Gay = Nazi - Sport/ Jew Spotting/ Irish Business in Poland - Krakcast**

+**A special word from BD24 to all of our Human friends out there, particularly our Australian & New Zealand (of every faith or none) readers on the cowardly attack in Christchurch.
+We cannot control events but we can control our response.
+To our InHuman "friends" we say ..
+"Git F&$ked !"**

 **Poland**

 [Prison threatened for refusal to return Nazi-era Art loot](https://www.nytimes.com/2019/03/15/arts/design/nazi-looted-art-girl-with-a-dove-poland.html) - NYTimes